Best High Fiber Dog Food | Keep Their Mind & Body Firing

 There are a lot of myths out there about dog diets.
 One is that since there is very little fiber in the ancestor of the domestic dog there is therefore no need for fiber in the diet of modern day domestic dogs.
 Let’s set down the fact that there is little to no logic being applied here, just assumptions that wolves and domestic dogs are the same.
 They aren’t, and neither are their diets.

-Commercial dog food is frankly different than the diet of wild dogs and wolves.
+Domestic dog diets are, frankly, different than the diet of wild dogs and wolves and have been for thousands of years.
 And, since digestion is shaped by the gut flora that is needed for specific diets, it turns out that digestion is shaped by diet just as diet is shaped by digestion.
 The assumption that wolves and modern domestic dogs have the same digestive system is therefore not so true.

 Best High Fiber Dog Food